ansible-collections/ibm_zos_cics/README.md

 The **IBM® z/OS® CICS® collection**, also represented as **ibm\_zos\_cics** in this document, is part of the broader initiative to bring Ansible Automation to IBM Z® through the offering **Red Hat® Ansible Certified Content for IBM Z®**.
-The **IBM z/OS CICS collection** supports management of CICS resources and definitions through the CMCI REST API provided by CICS as well as provision of CICS regions.
+The **IBM z/OS CICS collection** supports management of CICS resources and definitions through the CMCI REST API provided by CICS as well as provisioning of standalone CICS regions.

 This CICS collection works in conjunction with other Ansible collections for IBM Z, such as the [IBM z/OS core collection](https://github.com/ansible-collections/ibm_zos_core).